 What Are Investment Grade Bonds?

-Investment-grade bonds are debt securities issued by companies, municipalities, or governments that carry a high credit rating, typically BBB- or higher from major credit rating agencies like Standard & Poor’s or Fitch.
+Investment-grade bonds are debt securities issued by companies, municipalities, or governments that carry a high credit rating, typically BBB- or higher from S&P and Fitch and Baa3 or higher from Moody’s.
+That cutoff is the same line explained in our BBB- and why it matters article and mapped side by side in our bond ratings chart.
 These ratings indicate that the issuer is financially stable and has a relatively low risk of default.
 Because of this stability, investment-grade bonds are favored by investors seeking steady and predictable income with minimal risk to their principal investment.
 They are commonly used by conservative investors, such as retirees, who prioritize preserving their capital while earning moderate interest income.

 Key characteristics of investment-grade bonds include: